Seeed-Studio/DataCanvas/README.md

 # Troubleshooting:

-If you encounter any problems connecting your sensor to your wifi network: hold the button on the top left hand corner (opposite the ethernet port) of the Seeeduino to reset it to its factory settings.
+If you encounter any problems connecting your sensor to your wifi network: hold the button on the top left hand corner (opposite the ethernet port) of the Seeeduino for more than 30 seconds to reset factory settings.
+Then unplug it and plug it in again.
+More detailed info avaiable in a [Facebook Group comment](https://www.facebook.com/groups/datacanvas/permalink/412028692296231/).
 Consult the "Program Your Sensor" section on how to reconfigure your wifi settings.